magiama9/work-hq/README.md

 Authentication flow is handled with Firebase Authentication.
 Users are able to securely log in with Google or anonymously to test features.

-Project is deployed via Heroku.
+Project is deployed via Heroku with MLabs (operates with MongoDB Atlas) as the cloud DB provider.